tepesalexandru/quartz/content/Courses/NextJS/NextJS Learning Journey.md

 ---
 title: "NextJS Learning Journey"
 ---
 I've been curious for quite a while to learn more about NextJS, so I'm doing that!
-I'm researching the topic and creating scripts for videos talking about NextJS while building a project.
+I'm researching the topic and creating written lessons/videos talking about NextJS while building a project.
 Click the notes down below to view what I've made so far.

 ### Basics
 #### [Lesson 1: Introduction](Courses/NextJS/NextJS%20-%20Lesson%201.md)